-Since the founding of the state prison system in the early 1850s, inmates have been allowed special concessions during national observances, such as Thanksgiving Day.
+Since the founding of the state prison system in the early 1850s, the incarcerated population have been allowed special concessions during national observances, such as Thanksgiving Day.

-Inside CDCR takes a closer look at how inmates observed Thanksgiving throughout the years.
+Inside CDCR takes a closer look at how prisons observed Thanksgiving throughout the years.

 Organized Thanksgiving events in San Quentin truly began in 1868.

-“While the good people of San Francisco were preparing to enjoy Thanksgiving Day, few of them thought of the inmates of San Quentin.
+“While the good people of San Francisco were preparing to enjoy Thanksgiving Day, few of them thought of (those incarcerated in) San Quentin.
 A year ago yesterday, several gentlemen in this city formed themselves into a committee to look after the welfare of these unfortunates.
 This these gentlemen have done all in their power to accomplish,” reported the San Francisco Chronicle, Nov.
 19, 1869.
 “Yesterday a party of ladies and gentlemen … left on the steamer Contra Costa to be present and take part at the Thanksgiving services held at the prison.”

-Some of those men visited the dining room where 100 Chinese inmates were eating a Thanksgiving dinner, paid for by Rev. Loomis from donations he collected.
-Back then, inmate dining was segregated.
+Some of those men visited the dining room where 100 Chinese men were eating a Thanksgiving dinner, paid for by Rev. Loomis from donations he collected.
+Back then, dining was segregated.

 “The dinner consisted of boiled chicken, rice, green apples and coffee,” the newspaper reported.